isamu-isozaki/teamai_test/product/index.html.md

 In general terms, if you require something to happen with the product or if you need engineering staff for a particular change, you approach a PM.
-Preferably through creating an issue (the GitLab way), and mentioning them there.
+Preferably through creating an issue (the GitLab way/index.html.md), and mentioning them there.

 In the same vein, PMs are required to ask for feedback from the stakeholder of particular changes.
 If a change will affect GitLab.com and its maintenance, a